spesmilo/electrum/README.rst

     ./contrib/make_packages

-(This directory contains the Python dependencies used by Electrum.)
+(This directory contains the Python dependencies used by Electrum-ZCL.)

 ZCL Hints and Debug